 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 This product may cause a loss of too much body water (dehydration) and salt/minerals.
-Tell your doctor immediately if you have any of these unlikely but serious symptoms of dehydration or mineral loss: very dry mouth, extreme thirst, muscle cramps, weakness, vomiting, fast heartbeat, severe dizziness, confusion, unusual decrease in the amount of urine, fainting, seizures.
+Tell your doctor right away if you have any of these serious symptoms of dehydration or mineral loss: very dry mouth, extreme thirst, muscle cramps, weakness, vomiting, fast heartbeat, severe dizziness, confusion, unusual decrease in the amount of urine, fainting, seizures.

 This product may infrequently cause high potassium levels (hyperkalemia).
 This can lead to serious (rarely fatal) heart rhythm problems.
-Tell your doctor immediately if you develop any symptoms of high potassium levels, including muscle weakness, slow/irregular heartbeat, numb/tingling skin.
+Tell your doctor right away if you develop any symptoms of high potassium levels, including muscle weakness, slow/irregular heartbeat, numb/tingling skin.

-Tell your doctor immediately if any of these rare but serious side effects occur: unusual change in the amount of urine (not including the normal increase in urine when you first start this drug), yellowing eyes/skin, dark urine, severe stomach/abdominal pain, decrease in vision, eye pain.
+Tell your doctor right away if you have any serious side effects, including: joint pain, breast pain, breast enlargement in men (gynecomastia), easy bruising/bleeding, unusual change in the amount of urine (not including the normal increase in urine when you first start this drug), yellowing eyes/skin, dark urine, severe stomach/abdominal pain, decrease in vision, eye pain.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.